 After receiving a letter from a doctor, follow the directions below to submit your application:

 REMEMBER: Do not drop or resign below full-time until ISS approves the Reduced Course Load request.
-ISS will make a decision on the request (approve or deny), and will notify the student of our decision via email within 5-7 business days of submission.
+ISS will make a decision on the request (approve or deny), and will notify the student of our decision via email.
+Check our e-form processing page for current processing times.